mwilkin/lab-06-back-end/README.md

 04-30-2019 10:00am - Application now has a fully-functional express server, with a GET route for the location resource.

+04-30-2019 12:15pm - Application now has a fully-functional express server, with a GET route for the location resource.

 ## Credits and Collaborations

 Collaborators: Tia Rose https://github.com/TRose2014

+##Feature #1
+Number and name of feature: Add Location Feature

+Estimate of time needed to complete: 2 hours

+Start time: 8:20am

+Finish time: 10:00am

+Actual time needed to complete: 2 hours 20 minutes

+##Feature #2

+Number and name of feature: Add Weather Feature

+Estimate of time needed to complete: 2 hours

+Start time: 10:10am

+Finish time: 12:10pm

+Actual time needed to complete: 2 hours